What is a passive fire protection system?

 A plan would map out where fires are most likely to occur and then explain how the passive protection technologies would help protect both the structure and the occupants.

-As the leading fire prevention/fire detection supplier in Ireland, Firestoppers offer a full range of fire prevention products and services.
+As Ireland’s leading fire prevention/detection supplier, Firestoppers offers a full range of products and services.
 Our products come from only the best names at a competitive price.

 We offer a complete range of services which include Fire Equipment Maintenance/Installation and Training Courses.
 We offer a fully tailored service to businesses and organisations, from design, installation and commissioning to certification.